na-Itms/0ad-gdd/book/gameplay/main/vision.md

     remember that this is the first project we have ever done.
 Much of the knowledge we have gained is based on trial and error.
 We will probably continue to forge forward in this fashion.
-We need to understand our limits and avoid getting fixed on them.
+We need to understand our limits and avoid getting fixated on them.
 We should aim high, but not so high that our goals are unattainable.

 ### Why?